 I recently read `The Origins of AIDS‘ by Jacques Pepin that completely changed the way I view the pandemic of HIV/AIDS.
 This painstakingly researched book uses a rich palette to paint a detailed picture of the path of HIV.
 It takes us from its origins in chimpanzees, its transmission into a human hunter in the DRC in the early twentieth century, its subsequent spread through the region riding on the back of a wave of societal transition away from colonial rule, coupled with a paternalistic western-doctor-initiated mass public vaccination program against sleeping sickness.
 In discussing this journey we meet a diversity of actors who take turns to play roles in the amplification and dissemination of HIV from a local African epidemic to its current worldwide endemicity.
 They range from prostitutes in Kinshasa, pitifully-cruel colonial administrators, (their replacement) African demagogues, idealistic post-colonialist medics, Haitian blood traders, and homosexuals in California.

 Partly because I have recently started to do some really exciting work on HIV with Nico Kist and Astrid Iversen at WIMM in Oxford, I decided that I would make a series of posts about the content of the book.
 I am under no illusion, this website is mostly just a way for me to keep a record of things I’ve read, and (hopefully) once, understood.
 However if you find yourself here by serendipity or happenstance or most-likely misfortune, then feel free to read on!
+I would really recommend reading the book though (can be bought from Amazon here) — it’s fantastic and really opened my eyes about the origins of HIV — and my short clumsy prose are not in any way a substitute for this experience.
+(Reassuringly, another Ben Lambert pointed this out in the comments below and I couldn’t agree more with their criticism.)

 This series of posts are mainly about the most common and virulent form of HIV, known as HIV-1, which accounts for the majority of worldwide infections.
 This contrasts with another strain of the disease known as HIV-2 which is mostly confined to West Africa, and is the much less virulent of the two strains.
 This reduced virulence manifests with reduced transmission rates, a slower course of infection, and a delayed passage to AIDS.